karimbt/TemplateFront/improve/README.md

-In Tutocamp, we believe that education is a global right.
+In ImPROve we believe that education is a global right.
 Therefore our mission is to help people get access to knowledge.
 We accomplish this by creating thousands of videos, articles, and interactive lessons - all available with limited costs to the public.